Commission says MI forces local gov'ts to pay billions

 LANSING, MI –

-Dennis Pollard is an attorney who sued the state on behalf of school districts trying to recoup costs of state-required special education and transportation services.
+Dennis Pollard is an attorney who sat on the commission.
+He spent 17 years suing the state to recoup special education and transportation costs for school districts.

-"The people are in charge and they've said very clearly through the Headlee amendment that if the state requires something than they have to fund it and that hasn't been happening," he goes on.
+"The people are in charge and they've said very clearly through the Headlee amendment that if the state requires a local unit to do something they have to fund it and that hasn't been happening," he says.